In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Quinoa-zucchini fritters with tahini dressing and nectarine salad

 Step aside, zucchini noodles.
-There’s a new fan favorite in town and it’s made of five simple ingredients: grated zucchini, rainbow quinoa, tender white beans, chopped scallions, and eggs for crispy golden fritters.
+Our new favorite thing to do with zucchini is make these hearty fritters with grated zucchini, rainbow quinoa, tender white beans, chopped scallions, and eggs.

 In your bag

 - ½ cup rainbow quinoa